Sometimes it’s the experiences outside the classroom — even routine experiences — that inspire the most learning.

 The first seeds for the London Global Gateway were planted in 1968, when Notre Dame Law School started its London Law Program.
 Notre Dame undergraduates joined the law students in London in 1981.
 The University officially designated the London facilities as the London Global Gateway in 2012.

-The Law School and Notre Dame International have been celebrating the London Law Program’s 50th anniversary throughout 2018 with speakers and events at the London Global Gateway.
+The Law School and Notre Dame Global have been celebrating the London Law Program’s 50th anniversary throughout 2018 with speakers and events at the London Global Gateway.
 The culminating celebration, a Golden Jubilee, started this past Saturday and continued through Tuesday with events for alumni, students and faculty in London.

 “The London Law Program was the precursor for the gateway as you see it today,” said Michael Pippenger, the University’s vice president and associate provost for internationalization.